hildjj/node-cbor/packages/cbor/README.md

 [currently supporting](https://github.com/nodejs/Release#release-schedule).
 Ava's [support
 statement](https://github.com/avajs/ava/blob/main/docs/support-statement.md)
 is what we will be using as well.
-Currently, that means Node `10`+ is required.
-If you need to support an older version of Node (back to version 6), use cbor version 5.2.x, which will get nothing but security updates from here on out.
+Currently, that means Node `16`+ is required.
+If you need to support an older version of Node (back to version 6), use cbor version 5.2.x.
+If you need commonjs support, use cbor v9.0.x.
+Neither of these versions will get anything but high-severity security updates from here on out.

+However note: cbor-web may be a valid option if you want the latest code and commonjs support.

 ## Installation: